exadel-inc/esl/CONTRIBUTING.md

 All ESL documentation is written in markdown and available in the module directory in `src/module/esl-*/README.md` files.

-Use the following steps to suggest an update for ESL documentation quickly:
+Use the following steps to suggest an update to the ESL documentation quickly:

 1. Find the right markdown file on GitHub
 2. Click the "Edit this file" link with a pencil icon in the top right corner of the page
 3. Make a fork of the repository and create a new branch for your changes